openstack-charmers/openstack-on-lxd/README.md

-# Running OpenStack on LXD
+# Deploy OpenStack on LXD on your Laptop

 ## Overview